MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/load-balancers.md

 :::image type="content" source="media/load-balancers/public-ip-balancer.png" alt-text="Create public IP address SLB." lightbox="media/load-balancers/public-ip-balancer.png":::

-1. In Windows Admin Center, under **All Connections**, select the cluster you want to create the public IP address on.
+1. In Windows Admin Center, under **All Connections**, select the system you want to create the public IP address on.
 1. Under **Tools**, scroll down to **Networking**, and select **Public IP addresses**.
 1. Under **Public IP addresses**, select the **Inventory** tab, then select **New**.
 1. Under **New Public IP address**, enter a name for the address.